 Please put in 1950 Bathurst St as your destination/pick up address, and then add the instruction “Please use Ava Road parking lot and entrance.”
 If you are waiting for a Wheel-Trans pick up, please feel free to wait at our Welcome Bench right inside the Ava Road entrance by the Welcome Desk.
 If you choose to wait in the Holy Grounds Cafe or the Atrium, please introduce yourself to the front desk staff so they can notify you when your vehicle has arrived.

 Taking TTC to Holy Blossom

 TTC Bus #7 (the Bathurst bus) makes stops at both Ava Road and Dewbourne Road.
-The Ava Road bus stop is about 100 meters from the Ava Road entrance, and route does not include stairs and is suitable for wheelchairs.
+The Ava Road bus stop is about 100 meters from Holy Blossom’s accessible Ava Road entrance.
 Additionally, we are 1.2 km from the Eglinton West subway station.